8 Biggest Turkey Breeds in the World

 They are best suited for experienced farmers who know how to deal with their personality quirks.
 Their personalities tend to range from chill to violent.

-Just like with any animal, there will always be exceptions to the rule, but we wanted to warn people who might wish chickens near their homes that bronze turkeys are pretty much going to attack anything that moves.
+Like any animal, there will always be exceptions to the rule, but we wanted to warn people who might wish chickens near their homes that bronze turkeys will attack anything that moves.

 2. Bourbon Red